 For those of us who orbit further from Uptown, there are other retailers making local food convenient.
 Provisions by Sandy Creek sells Carolina-sourced breads, dairy and produce in Waxhaw and Belmont, and Reid's Fine Foods recently opened a Fort Mill location at Rts.
 521 and 160.
 If you orbit northwards, pick up a quick meal at Millstone Bakehouse on South Main St. in Davidson.

 But if even one more item on your list of errands threatens to push you over the edge, a little planning can still bring healthy local food to your door.
 Enter Nourish, a delivery service dropping local organic and vegan meals at Charlotte doors.
 Each Monday a new menu goes out to their newsletter subscribers, or just find it on their website.
 Choose the items you want (note there's a $50 minimum), and Nourish will deliver it the following Monday or Tuesday.

 If you're looking to improve your eating habits in the new year, this is seriously healthy food: locally grown, with no meat, dairy, processed sugar or gluten.
+Make sure to check out this diet blog as well.
 Yet there is still a good variety of intriguing dishes.
 If brussels sprouts and quinoa salad don't appeal, how about a meatless shepherd's pie or butternut squash "mac 'n' cheeze"?